-The School adheres to the University policy that final exams take precedence over field education in cases of overlaps in scheduling.
+The School adheres to the University policy that final exams and scheduled course dates/times take precedence over field education in cases of overlaps in scheduling.

-The School provides insurance coverage for students in field placement through the University's Comprehensive General Liability, and Protection Against Professional Liability Claims Programs.
+Insurance coverage for students in field placement is provided through the University's

+Comprehensive General Liability, and Protection Against Professional Liability Claims Programs.

-The School must approve all placement plans for students working and completing field education requirements in the same agency (see Employment-Based Placement and Project-based Field Placements).
+The School must approve all placement plans for students employed and completing field education requirements in the same agency (see Employment-Based Placement and Project-based Field Placements).